Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Point Count Computation:

 In the case where $p-1$ and $d$ are relatively prime, no $m\in\mathbb Z$ will yield a fraction $\frac{(p-1)m}{d}$ in the correct interval.
 To see why this is true, note that we would need $m=db$, for some positive $b\in\mathbb Z$, in order to have $\frac{(p-1)m}{d}\in\mathbb Z$.
 But this yields which is not in the required interval.
 Hence, in this case, the number of points will simply be $p+1$. \end{remark}

 \begin{proof} Throughout, assume that $p$ is an odd prime.
 We follow the method of proof used in \cite{Fuselier10} to compute the number of points on a family of elliptic curves.
-Let $P(x,y)=x^{d}+c-y^2$, so that points on the curve $C_d$ coincide with solutions to $P(x,y)=0$.
-Note that since $\theta$ is an additive character $\theta(0)=1$, which implies that
+Let $P(x,y)=x^{d}+c-y^2$.
+Recall from Section \ref{sec:gaussjacobi} that we define the additive character $\theta$ on $\mathbb F_p$ by $\theta(x)=\zeta^x$, where $\zeta$ is a primitive $p$-th root of unity.
+Since $\theta$ is an additive character $\theta(0)=1$, we have that

 Hence,

 Note that when $z=0$, $\sum_{x,y\in\mathbb F_p} \theta(0\cdot P(x,y))=p^2$.
 We break up the sum as follows

 We will use Lemma \ref{lemma:charsum} and properties of Gauss sums to evaluate each of these sums.